herodez/billcentralsdk/docs/README.md

 ## Examples

-The following examples demonstrate how you would accomplish common tasks with the Facebook SDK for PHP.
+The following examples demonstrate how you would accomplish common tasks with the Bill-Central SDK for PHP.

 - **Create a Bill-Central client**
   - [Bill-Central Client](./examples/bc_client.md)